Elishaokon13/BOBLivestream/README.md

 - `MintAttempted(address attempter, bool success, string message)` - All mint attempts
 - `Transfer(address from, address to, uint256 tokenId)` - Token transfers (blocked for SBT)

-## 🤝 Contributing

-This project was built for the BUILD ON BASE CHALLENGE workshop.
-For modifications or improvements:

-1. Fork the repository
-2. Create a feature branch
-3. Test thoroughly on Base testnet first
-4. Submit a pull request with detailed description

 ## 📝 License